By the end of this section, you will be able to do the following:

 - Discuss the role of fungi as model organisms

 Although we often think of fungi as organisms that cause disease and rot food, they are vitally important to human life on many levels.
 As we have seen, fungi influence the well-being of human populations on a large scale because they are part of the nutrient cycle in ecosystems.
 They have other ecosystem roles as well.
 As animal pathogens, fungi help to control the population of damaging pests.
-These fungi are very specific to the insects they attack, and do not infect animals or plants.
+These fungi are very specific to the insects they attack, and do not infect other animals or plants.
 Fungi are currently under investigation as potential microbial insecticides, with several already on the market.
 For example, the fungus Beauveria bassiana is being tested as a possible biological control agent for the recent spread of emerald ash borer a beetle that feeds on ash trees.
 It has been released in Michigan, Illinois, Indiana, Ohio, West Virginia, and Maryland (Figure 24.28).

 The mycorrhizal relationship between fungi and plant roots is essential for the productivity of farm land.
 Without the fungal partner in root systems, 80–90 percent of trees and grasses would not survive.
 Mycorrhizal fungal inoculants are available as soil amendments from gardening supply stores and are promoted by supporters of organic agriculture, but there is little evidence as to the effectiveness.

 We also eat some types of fungi.
 Mushrooms figure prominently in the human diet.
 Morels, shiitake mushrooms, chanterelles, and truffles are considered delicacies (Figure 24.29).
 The humble meadow mushroom, Agaricus campestris, appears in many dishes.
 Molds of the genus Penicillium ripen many cheeses.
 They originate in the natural environment such as the caves of Roquefort, France, where wheels of sheep milk cheese are stacked in order to capture the molds responsible for the blue veins and pungent taste of the cheese.